 The court also addressed electronically stored records and information in Lance v.
 York, 359 S.W.
 3d 197 (Tenn.
 Ct.
 App.
 2011).
 While there is no language in the Act that explicitly states that a requestor has the right to choose the format in which a requested record is produced, the court in York did state that when records are maintained in electronic format and are requested in that format, the records should be provided electronically.
 Id. at 203.

 Email communications, voicemails and text messages that are sent or received as part of municipal business are also subject to the Act, whether sent or received on personal equipment or equipment owned by a municipality.
 As is the case with all other municipal records, municipal employees and officials are required to retain electronic records based upon the content of the records.
-As such, employees and officials should be familiar with the municipality’s adopted retention policy to determine what, if any emails, text messages and voicemails are required to be retained.
+As such, employees and officials should be familiar with the municipality’s properly adopted records retention policy to determine what, if any emails, text messages and voicemails are required to be retained.